Dillon Tate: New York Yankees

-After missing the start of the 2017 season with a sore shoulder, Tate made nine starts for the Tampa Yankees of the Class A-Advanced Florida State League, pitching to a 2.62 ERA.
-The Yankees promoted him to the Trenton Thunder of the Class AA Eastern League in August, where he finished the season, posting a 1–2 record with a 3.24 ERA in 25 innings.
+After missing the start of the 2017 season with a sore shoulder, Tate made nine starts for the Tampa Yankees of the High–A Florida State League, pitching to a 2.62 ERA.
+The Yankees promoted him to the Trenton Thunder of the Double–A Eastern League in August, where he finished the season, posting a 1–2 record with a 3.24 ERA in 25 innings.

 Baltimore Orioles

-On July 24, 2018, the New York Yankees traded Tate, Cody Carroll, and Josh Rogers to the Baltimore Orioles for Zack Britton.
-The Orioles added him to their 40-man roster after the season.
-Tate split the 2018 season between the Trenton Thunder and the Bowie Baysox of the Eastern League, accumulating a 7–5 record with a 4.16 ERA in 123 1/3 innings.
+On July 24, 2018, the New York Yankees traded Tate, Cody Carroll, and Josh Rogers to the Baltimore Orioles in exchange for Zack Britton.
+On November 20, the Orioles added Tate to their 40-man roster to protect him from the Rule 5 draft.
+Tate split the 2018 season between the Double-A Trenton Thunder and the Double–A Bowie Baysox of the Eastern League, accumulating a 7–5 record with a 4.16 ERA in 123 1/3 innings.
 Tate returned to Bowie to start the 2019 season.

 On July 26, 2019, the Orioles promoted Tate to the major leagues.
 He made his debut on July 29, allowing three runs over two innings pitched.
 He finished his rookie season with a 6.43 ERA across 16 appearances.
 Tate pitched in 12 games for Baltimore in 2020, posting a 3.24 ERA with 14 strikeouts.